basho/basho_docs/source/languages/en/timeseries/using/querying.md

 >>>>>>> a0580a2273f2b212e24c716e5afb823ed7527f3b
 ```

-The SQL query must cover the entire time series key (`time`,  `myfamily`, `myseries`).
+The SQL query must cover the entire time series key (`myfamily`, `myseries`, and `time`).
 If any part of the time series key is missing, you will get an error.

 ## Specific Querying